azurecorner/datasynchro-managed-pool-private-infra/README.md

 The architecture to be deployed is as follows:

-A private function app (datasync-funcapp-dev) with a private endpoint on an inboundSubnet (10.0.0.0/24) on the virtual network vnet-funcapp-dev (10.0.0.0/16) with a virtual network integration on an outboundSubnet (10.0.1.0/24) on the same virtual network vnet-funcapp-dev.
+A private function app (datasync-funcapp-dev) with a private endpoint enabled on an inboundSubnet (10.0.0.0/24) on the virtual network vnet-funcapp-dev (10.0.0.0/16) with a virtual network integration on an outboundSubnet (10.0.1.0/24) on the same virtual network vnet-funcapp-dev.

 This function app datasync-funcapp-dev connects to a private storage account storagedatasyncdev with a private endpoint enabled on the subnet vnet-funcapp-dev/inboundSubnet.